 Photography, and in particular nature photography, does not have to be over-complicated.
 Unfortunately, with so many features on a new digital camera, and a manual that is impossible to read, most beginners feel much safer with their camera set to automatic.

-If you read that and thought “That sounds like me!” read on; I have good news.
+If you read that and thought, “That sounds like me!” read on.
+I have good news.
 There are some great ways to take better photos without having to learn the complexities of your camera.
 That’s right—leave your camera on auto and still learn to take great photos.

-Of course I encourage anybody to learn and understand aperture and shutter speed, the settings you will need to understand to really improve as a photographer.
-However, the best encouragement is to start getting results quickly, so here are five easy tips to help you improve your photography…the low-tech way!
+Of course, I encourage anybody to learn and understand aperture and shutter speed, the settings you will need to understand to really improve as a photographer.
+However, the best encouragement is to start getting results quickly, so here are five easy tips to help you improve your photography the low-tech way!

 Some subjects actually work better on cloudy days.
 For animals and people, cloudy weather softens the light and overcomes the problem of your subject squinting into the light.
 In the forest, overcast skies prevent the heavy contrast that is a problem on sunny days.

 Portrait style photos are usually spoiled by a distracting background.
 When you take a photo of a friend, a pet, or an animal, you don’t want the surroundings to take attention away from the subject.

 So here’s the trick.
 Don’t stand close to your subject and take the photo with a regular or wide-angle lens.
 Stand further back and zoom in with your largest lens magnification.
 This will have two results.
 First, it will reduce the area behind and around the subject that is visible in the photo.
 Second, it will minimize the depth of field, which means only your subject should be in focus.
-Anything in front or behind the subject will be out of focus, and will not cause a distraction.
+Anything in front or behind the subject will be out of focus and will not cause a distraction.

-About the Author
+About the Author:

 Andrew Goodall writes for http://www.naturesimage.com.au and is a nature photographer based in Australia.
 He manages a gallery in Montville full of landscape photography from throughout Australia.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: